-- For loans with only one borrower, the borrower's representative score is the loan's representative credit score. - For loans with multiple borrowers, when every borrower has a credit score, the lowest of all borrower representative scores is the loan's representative score. - For loans with multiple borrowers, when at least one borrower has a credit score and at least one borrower does not, the lowest borrower representative score of those borrowers with scores is the loan's representative score.
-Borrowers with no score are not considered in the determination of the loan representative score. - If the borrower without a credit score is the primary wage earner (contributes >50% of the qualifying income), then non-traditional credit references must be documented for this borrower (see Non-Traditional Credit References section).
-Because at least one borrower has a credit score, no other non-traditional credit requirements apply. - If no borrowers on the loan have a credit score, the loan must meet the non-traditional credit requirements.
+- For loans with only one member, the member's representative score is the loan's representative credit score. - For loans with multiple members, when every member has a credit score, the lowest of all member representative scores is the loan's representative credit score. - For loans with multiple members, when at least one member has a credit score and at least one member does not, the lowest member representative score of those members with scores is the loan's representative score.
+Members with no score are not considered in the determination of the loan representative score. - If the member without a credit score is the primary wage earner (contributes >50% of the qualifying income), then non-traditional credit references must be documented for this member (see Non-Traditional Credit References section).
+Because at least one member has a credit score, no other non-traditional credit requirements apply. - If no members on the loan have a credit score, the loan must meet the non-traditional credit requirements.